Am I eligible to submit a proposal?

 What if my research took place off campus?

 Many students conduct independent research through study abroad programs, internships or summer research fellowships.
 These students may participate in the symposium, but we ask that you identify a Middlebury faculty member who can serve as your faculty sponsor.

 Are all internship experiences appropriate to present in the symposium?

 While we hope that all students find their summer or winter internship experience valuable, not all internship experiences are appropriate for inclusion in this symposium.
 Students who in the course of their internships are able to investigate a particular question, issue, or social phenomenon and draw meaningful conclusions are appropriate applicants for this symposium.
 Those internships that provide useful exposure to a particular professional field but do not involve independent inquiry on the part of the student will not be a good fit for this particular event.

 Is there preparation support available to student presenters?

-Library and Information Services and the Center for Teaching, Learning and Research will offer support for student symposium presenters.
+The Library, Information Technology Services (ITS) and the Center for Teaching, Learning and Research will offer support for student symposium presenters.
 These will include sessions on public speaking and getting the most out of PowerPoint.
 We also encourage student presenters to work closely with their faculty or staff sponsors for guidance on how to present your work effectively.